-Like pears, apples (Malus domestica or Malus pumila) are a member of the Rosaceae family.
-Apples are a very good source of phloretin, fisetin, ursolic acid and dietary fiber, as well as some anthocyanins (red peeled varieties only), all of which have chemopreventive properties.
-Apples are also a source of chlorogenic acid, catechin, epicatechin and ferulic acid.
+Apples (Malus domestica or Malus pumila) belong to the Rosaceae family.
+Apples are a very good source of phloretin, fisetin, ursolic acid and fiber, as well as anthocyanins (red peeled varieties), all of which have anti-cancer properties.
+Apples also incorporate betulinic acid, chlorogenic acid, catechin, epicatechin, oleanolic acid and ferulic acid.

 The peel has the most micronutrients, however, nonorganic apple peels are likely to be contaminated with pesticides.
 Red, red-streaked or rosy apples have more antioxidant and antiproliferative phytochemicals than green or yellow apples.